stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

   * conflict and cooperation summaries,
   * information integration estimates.

-*Protocol:*
+**Protocol**

 1. For a collection of runs in Class T and Class F, sample time points representing pre-transition, transition, and post-transition stages when applicable.

-2. For each sampled time point, derive the corresponding `m_data` state.
+2. For each sampled time point, derive the corresponding `m_data` state via `D*`.

-3. Compute `DeltaS_misalignment(m_data)`, `DeltaS_coop(m_data)`, and `DeltaS_info(m_data)` according to the Q073 encoding, and then compute `Tension_transition(m_data)`.
+3. Compute `DeltaS_misalignment(m_data)`, `DeltaS_coop(m_data)`, `DeltaS_info(m_data)`, and then `Tension_transition(m_data)` using the tension functional family `F*` and the parameter choice in `W*`.

 4. Compare distributions of `Tension_transition` between:

    * pre and post states in Class T,
    * comparable states in Class F.

-5. Repeat under moderate variations of encoding parameters (weights and thresholds) that remain within a pre-declared admissible range.
+5. Optionally, repeat computations under admissible parameter variations within `W*` that are declared in advance.

-*Metrics:*
+**Metrics**

 * Mean and variance of `Tension_transition` for pre and post states in Class T.
 * Mean and variance of `Tension_transition` for comparable states in Class F.
 * Effect size of tension reduction across transitions in Class T compared to changes in Class F.
 * Robustness of the observed differences under admissible parameter variations.

-*Falsification conditions:*
+**Falsification conditions**

-* If, for all admissible parameter choices, Class T and Class F show no systematic difference in `Tension_transition` patterns, the current encoding of Q073 is considered falsified or too weak to capture mechanisms of major transitions.
+* If, for all admissible parameter choices in `W*`, Class T and Class F show no systematic difference in `Tension_transition` patterns, the current encoding instance `E*` for Q073 is considered falsified or too weak to capture mechanisms of major transitions.
-* If Class F environments, which lack stable higher-level units, regularly display lower `Tension_transition` than Class T post-transition states, the encoding is considered misaligned with the intended incentive_tension interpretation.
+* If Class F environments, which lack stable higher-level units by design, regularly display lower `Tension_transition` than Class T post-transition states, the encoding instance is considered misaligned with the intended incentive_tension interpretation.

-*Semantics implementation note:*
+**Semantics implementation note**

-The experiment uses hybrid semantics consistent with Block 0: discrete indices for levels, roles, and agents, combined with continuous summaries for densities, fitness contributions, and integration scores.
+The experiment uses hybrid semantics consistent with Section 3.5: discrete indices for levels, roles, and agents, combined with continuous summaries for densities, fitness contributions, and integration scores.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific tension encodings for Q073, but it does not by itself validate or invalidate historical claims about actual major transitions in natural evolution.
+Falsifying a particular encoding instance `E*` at the effective layer does not constitute a solution to the canonical problem of major evolutionary transitions.
+It also does not claim that no alternative encoding or model class could succeed.
+It only shows that this specific choice of `D*`, `F*`, `W*`, and `L*` fails to capture the intended tension patterns.

 ---

 ### Experiment 2: Multi-level selection in microbial communities

-*Goal:*
+**Goal**

 Assess whether the Q073 tension encoding can distinguish microbial systems that exhibit emergent higher-level organization from systems that remain purely lower-level.

-*Setup:*
+**Setup**

 * Select empirical or experimental datasets on evolving microbial communities, including:

-  * systems in which group-level traits (for example biofilm formation, spatial structure, division of labor) are known to emerge and persist,
+  * systems in which group-level traits such as biofilm formation, spatial structure, or division of labor are known to emerge and persist,
   * control systems in which such group-level traits are absent or transient.

-* For each system, construct effective states `m_data` describing:
+* For each system, construct effective states `m_data` in `M_reg` using `D*`, describing:

   * levels (cells, microcolonies, macro-colonies),
   * interaction patterns (for example local cooperation, cheating, spatial proximity),